intelligent-control-lab/guard/readme.md

 ### Expansion

-#### Other Environments

-You can easily change the algorithm runtime environment to another environment library that **supports the gym interface** by following these steps：

-- Add necessary paramaters for build external environment to parameter `arg` in main.
-(Optional)
-- Import the desired environment and initialize it in `create_env` function.

 **Realistic Robot Options:**
 With the upgraded Mujoco3 Engine, we aim to add a variety of [realistic robot options](https://mujoco.readthedocs.io/en/stable/models.html) for both moving and manipulating robots.
 This improvement will enable realistic simulations, paving the way for safe real-world robot experiments through simulation-to-reality transfer.